-Based on careful consideration of all provincial health requirements and the needs of our community, Special Olympics BC has a slow, phased plan for safely returning to in-person sport programs, meetings, and fundraising events.
-But in line with current provincial health restrictions, all in-person SOBC programs and training are currently paused.
-Please click here for the most recent update.
+Based on careful consideration of all provincial health requirements and the needs of our community, Special Olympics BC has implemented strong safety protocols to help us all return to in-person sport programs, meetings, and fundraising events.

-Throughout this process, we can all stay active and connected while we're at home!
-Special Olympics BC has resources to help athletes maintain their training and health at home.
-And we are committed to helping everyone feel connected and supported.
+Special Olympics BC also offers resources to help athletes maintain their training and health at home.
+We are committed to helping everyone feel connected and supported in their programs and events as well as at-home training!

 Please absolutely do not hesitate to contact Special Olympics BC staff with any questions whatsoever, and/or any ideas for how we can best support the SOBC community that inspires us all the time.